Max Muncy Player Props: Dodgers vs. Cubs

 Max Muncy At The Plate

-- Muncy has 14 hits and an OBP of .408, both of which lead Los Angeles hitters this season.
+- Among the qualified batters, he ranks 109th in batting average, while his on-base percentage ranks 11th and he is seventh in slugging.

-- Among qualified hitters in MLB, his batting average ranks 120th, his on-base percentage ranks 23rd, and he is 15th in the league in slugging.
+- In 47.4% of his games this season (nine of 19), Muncy has picked up at least one hit, and in five of those games (26.3%) he recorded multiple hits.

-- Muncy has picked up a hit in 44.4% of his 18 games this season, with multiple hits in 27.8% of those games.
+- Looking at the 19 games he has played this season, he's went deep in six of them (31.6%), and in 10.1% of his trips to the plate.

-- In 27.8% of his games this season, he has homered, and 9.3% of his trips to the dish.
+- Muncy has driven in a run in seven games this year (36.8%), including two games with multiple runs batted in.

-- Muncy has driven in a run in six games this season (33.3%), including two games with multiple runs batted in.
+- He has scored in 10 games this year (52.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.